What’s in the tests

 Conventions of language

-The conventions of language tests focus on the use and knowledge of written standard Australian English.
+The tests focus on the use and knowledge of written Standard Australian English.
 These skills are essential to the development of reading and writing.
 The content of the tests complements the writing tests where spelling, grammar and punctuation are explicitly assessed in context.
-However, students’ understanding of the conventions of language is also necessary for reading.
-The tests contain multiple-choice, text entry and technology-enhanced questions such as drag-and-drop and hot-text.
-The Public demonstration site has a range of item types along with accessibility features for students with disability
+Additionally, students’ understanding of the conventions of language is also necessary for reading.

 top